Guilherme-Soares-Sequeira/feup-sdle-proj/C2/docs/endpoints.md

 #### Use Cases

-- External tool for adding or removing servers queries seeds servers to obtain current membership status.
+- When adding or removing a server, an external tool must first query the seed servers to obtain the current ring status.

 ### PUT